HowieDuhzit/Hyperfy-Tools/README.md

 1. Select object(s) to export
 2. Use "Export Object" for single objects
 3. Use "Export All Objects" for batch export

-## New in Version 1.3.0

-- Added Rig Converter panel for Mixamo/VRM conversion
-- Improved property management with PropertyGroup
-- Updated operator naming to follow Blender conventions
-- Better code organization and registration
-- See [CHANGELOG.md](CHANGELOG.md) for full details